eeGuoJun/AAAI2019_APMC/JunGuo_AAAI_2019_APMC_code/ReadMe.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Descripion:
 This source code is for our paper
-Jun Guo and Jiahui Ye, "Anchors Bring Ease: An Embarrassingly Simple Approach to Partial Multi-view Clustering," in AAAI 2019.
+Jun Guo* and Jiahui Ye*, "Anchors Bring Ease: An Embarrassingly Simple Approach to Partial Multi-view Clustering," in AAAI 2019.
   -Source code version 1.0  2018/11/20 by Jun Guo & Jiahui Ye
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%